MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-frequently-asked-questions.md

 > - Routers
 > - Third-party software intercepting the probe
 >
-> For general consumers, there are less potential hindrances that does not require user configuration out of the box.
+> For general consumers, there are less potential hindrances that do not require user configuration out of the box.
 Issues occur when VPNs or third-party software are introduced which can intercept, misroute, or delay NCSI active probes.

 ## Additional references